Quasi-static crack front deformations in cohesive materials: Deformations of a crack front encountering an obstacle

 \cite{chopin_crack_2011} performed peeling experiments of a silicon elastomer block from a patterned glass substrate.
-The $22$ or $72\mathrm{mm}$-large elastomer block is made of black crosslinked PDMS (Sylgard170, Dow Corning) of Young's modulus $E \simeq 2\mathrm{MPa}$.
-It is peeled from a rigid substrate along a heterogeneous interface consisting of a $20\mathrm{\mu m}$-large PDMS-glass obstacle embedded in a weak PDMS-chromium layer.
+The $22$ or $72\mathrm{mm}$-wide and $10\mathrm{mm}$-thick elastomer block is made of black cross-linked PDMS (Sylgard170, Dow Corning) of Young's modulus $E \simeq 2\mathrm{MPa}$.
+It is peeled from a rigid substrate along a heterogeneous interface consisting of a $20\mathrm{\mu m}$-wide PDMS-glass obstacle embedded in a weak PDMS-chromium layer.
 The toughness contrast between the two types of interfaces has been estimated to $\Delta \KIc/\KIc^0 = 5-9$ from independent peeling tests along homogeneous interfaces.
 During the experiments, the crack front is pinned by the tough obstacle, and front deformations emerge from the interaction between the crack and the heterogeneous toughness field. \cite{chopin_crack_2011} showed that the deformation profile predicted by LEFM for a single tough defect (see Eq.~\eqref{eq:FrontDeformation_Brittle_SingleDefect}) corresponds to that observed in the experiments, when looked at far away from the defect (see dashed white line in Fig.~\ref{fig:Chopin2011_CohesiveFit}).
-Yet, two major discrepancies were observed: (i) the LEFM best-fit of the deformation profile corresponds to a toughness contrast $\Delta \KIc/\KIc^0 \simeq 3$, which is lower that the one estimated from the interfacial properties $\Delta \KIc/\KIc^0 = 5-9$; (ii) the experimental crack front displays much sharper variations at the edges of the obstacle that those predicted by LEFM.
-The first discrepancy can be attributed to second-order effects, as the first-order theory tends to overestimate the front deformations, and consequently underestimates the toughness contrast \citep{vasoya_experimental_2016}.
+Yet, two major discrepancies were observed: (i) the LEFM best-fit of the deformation profile corresponds to a toughness contrast $\Delta \KIc/\KIc^0 \simeq 3$, which is lower than the one estimated from the interfacial properties $\Delta \KIc/\KIc^0 = 5-9$; (ii) the experimental crack front displays much sharper variations at the edges of the obstacle that those predicted by LEFM.
+The first discrepancy can be attributed to finite-thickness and second-order effects, as they have been shown to reduce crack front deformations \citep{vasoya_experimental_2016}.
 We argue here that the second discrepancy relates to a non-negligible process zone size in their experiments.\\

+Indeed, we saw in Section~\ref{subsec:FrontDeformations_Strength} that a finite process zone size leads to an overall increase of the amplitude of the front deformations.
+In that case, the front deformations are concentrated at the obstacles edges (see Fig~\ref{fig:FrontDeformation_Strength_ProcessZone}), as observed in the experiments of \cite{chopin_crack_2011}.
+While the localization of the front deformation is quantitatively grasped by our cohesive framework (see Eq.~\eqref{eq:FrontDeformation_Strength_SingleDefect} describing the front deformations for the single defect and large process zone size), this feature cannot be predicted either by the finite-size effects emerging from the finite thickness of the PDMS block with respect to the defect size \citep{legrand_coplanar_2011} or from higher-order effects \citep{vasoya_experimental_2016}.